magepages/mpdocs/docs/size-chart/index.md

   * Only show this field when you choose **How to display = Popup**
   * You need to fill in the attribute code of the **Swatch/dropdown attribute** to display the popup button just after that attribute.
   * To know the attribute code of **swatch/dropdown attribute**, you can go to the stores from the admin panel, choose **Attribute > Product**.
-* **Rule Priority**: When there're many rules applied to a product, any rule with a higher priority (smaller number) will be applied.
+* **Rule's Priority**: When there're many rules applied to a product, any rule with a higher priority (smaller number) will be applied.
 * **Template HTML**: With this customizable HTML, it is easy for you to design your desired template with the HTML command line.
 * **Template CSS**: You can add CSS in this field so that your template becomes beautifully.
 * **Demo Template**: We have available 6 templates for your reference.
 After choosing the desired template, please click on `Load Template` so that the content of the template is displayed in `Template HTML and Template CSS` field.